alexpcoding/python_automation_ssh_tool/README.md

 * op3
 * op4

-Prerequisites:

-1.)   sshpass
-2.)   credentials
+Prerequisites and guidelines

+1.) sshpass must be installaed on main server ( the password will be given from command line )
+2.)
+SSH connections must be available with the the servers, either with a user and password or a key ( same credentials for all servers ).
+Example
+`python_ssh_tool.py -p' or `python_ssh_tool.py -k /some/key'
 3.)
 4.) do not forget to add execution permissions on file : `chmod a+x file`

 Python version
 Editor